Gauge invariant approach to nonmetricity theories and the second clock effect: Introduction

 We have organized this paper in the following way.
 Sections \ref{sect-basic} and \ref{sect-wgs} are introductory.
 In section \ref{sect-basic} the basic notions of generalized Weyl space -- spaces with Riemann-Christoffel curvature and arbitrary nonmetricity -- as well as our conventions, are given.
 Then, in section \ref{sect-wgs}, the rudiments of generalized Weyl gauge symmetry are exposed.
-Sections \ref{sect-p-transp} and \ref{sect-geod} are dedicated mostly to expose the mathematical machinery that is required to understand the subsequent material.
+Sections \ref{sect-p-transp} and \ref{sect-geod} are dedicated mostly to expose the mathematical developments behind a consistent statement of gauge invariant parallel transport which is alternative to the one assumed in \cite{my-arxiv-paper}.
+The parallel transport law is required to understand the second clock effect and related subjects covered in this paper.
 In section \ref{sect-p-transp}, in particular, the master equations that serve as the mathematical basis for the SCE, are derived.
-In the second part of the paper, which is composed of sections \ref{sect-sce}, \ref{sect-consist-nm}, \ref{sect-matt-coup} and \ref{sect-inev-sce}, we deal with the geometrical and phenomenological consequences of our gauge invariant approach to generalized Weyl spaces.
-Is in these sections where we demonstrate the inevitability of the SCE in Weyl spaces and where we explore the answers to the questions stated in the former paragraph.
-Brief discussion of the results obtained and concluding remarks are given in section \ref{sect-disc}.
+In the second part of the paper, which is composed of sections \ref{sect-sce}, \ref{sect-challenge}, \ref{sect-fermions} and \ref{sect-ctc}, we deal with the geometrical and phenomenological consequences of our gauge invariant approach to generalized Weyl spaces.
+It is in these sections where we demonstrate the inevitability of the SCE in $W_4$ as a consequence of: (i) the assumed parallel transport law and (ii) the consistency requirement that allows to identify physical vectors and tensors with the related hypothetical vectors and tensors in generalized Weyl space $W_4$.
+Besides, in these sections we explore the answers to the questions stated in the former paragraphs as, for instance: Do the spinor matter fields and spinning test bodies interact with nonmetricity? which is investigated in section \ref{sect-fermions}.
+In section \ref{sect-discu} we discuss on the results obtained, while concluding remarks are given in section \ref{sect-conclu}.
+For completeness an appendix section has been included.
+In appendix \ref{app-a} we discuss on what happens if consider gauge symmetry in a situation like the one discussed in lemma 2 of \cite{2clock-tomi}, while in appendix \ref{app-b} we have included a brief reply to a comment appeared in reference \cite{tomi-replay}.

-Although some of the results discussed here -- see, for instance, section \ref{sect-consist-nm} -- have been already discussed in \cite{my-arxiv-paper}, in the present paper we have approached them from new perspective, so that we considered worth including these here as well.

 In this paper, unless otherwise stated, we use the units $\hbar=c=1$ and the following signature of the metric is chosen: $(-+++)$.